MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 <img src="/img/howto/mPerf/mPerfHardwareSuite.png">

-Phone carrier and Participant ID can be found written on the outside of the envelope.
+Phone carrier and Site ID can be found written on the outside of the envelope.

 <img src="/img/howto/mPerf/mPerfEnvelope.png">